 - Select the router update file on your desktop.
 This will usually be an image file, and the largest file in the ZIP folder you downloaded.

 - Start the upgrade process.
 This can be done by clicking on a button like Update, or it might start automatically.

 - Wait for the process to finish.
 Note that the update process can take a few minutes, and it’s important that you don’t interrupt it.
 If you unplug or turn off the router, it can render the device unusable and may cause irreversible damage to your router.

 - Reboot the router once the firmware has been fully applied.
 This should happen automatically, but if it doesn’t, you can manually restart the router by pressing and holding down the reset button, which is usually found at the back of the device.
 Press and hold the button for 10 seconds or more.
 You should see your lights flicker or turn off and on.

 If you’re not able to update your router’s firmware, it might be time to get a new router.
-Check out our list of the best routers for 2020 here.
+Check out our list of the best WiFi routers here.

 HelloTech editors choose the products and services we write about.
 When you buy through our links, we may earn a commission.